Is Lath and Plaster Dangerous? Understanding the Risks and Solutions

 What should I do if I suspect my lath and plaster contains asbestos?

-Yes, if you suspect asbestos, hire a certified professional to conduct testing and safely remove or manage the material.
+If you think there might be asbestos, it’s important to hire a certified professional to test and safely handle the material.

 How can I identify if my lath and plaster is structurally sound?

-Yes, if you notice cracks or sagging, consult a structural engineer to assess the integrity of your walls.
+If you see cracks or sagging, it’s a good idea to consult a structural engineer to evaluate the strength of your walls.

 Are there alternatives to lath and plaster for home renovations?